allisonvilla/allisonvilla/README.md

 Sass, Tailwind

 ### 💻 What I'm working on lately:
-Learning Jest and TypeScript
+Learning TypeScript and Supabase

 #### 📫 I'd love to connect!
-Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/allisonvilla/ "Link to my LinkedIn profile") or at allisonvilla.dev@gmail.com.
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/allisonvilla/ "Link to my LinkedIn profile") or check out my [portfolio](https://allisonv.dev/ "Link to my portfolio").

 </div>